 If you’re happy with your practice’s reimbursements and you haven’t seen a recent spike in denials, you may feel like your medical billing operations are coasting along just fine.
-But even if that’s the case, is fine really good enough for your healthcare practice?
+But even if that’s the case, is it really good enough for your healthcare practice?

 That means leaving revenue on the table, which can undermine the long-term viability of your medical practice.
 To identify these weaknesses and shore up potential risks, you’ll need to conduct an internal medical billing audit.
+Read on to learn more about preparing for a medical billing audit and how your practice can benefit from one to reach your true profitability potential.

 4 Steps to Conducting a Successful Medical Billing Audit